 Can my employer force me to take leave because I need a pregnancy accommodation?

-No. Your employer cannot require you to take leave if there is another reasonable accommodation the employer can provide that would let you keep working.
+No. Your employer cannot require you to take leave if there is a reasonable accommodation the employer can provide that would let you keep working.

 My employer is refusing to give me an accommodation.
 What should I do?